Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your air conditioner to work, it won’t turn on.

 The first point is making sure it’s switched to “cool” and not “heat.”
 Otherwise your AC might not turn on.
-Or you could have hot air coming from vents being the heat is going instead.
+You could also have hot air coming from vents being the heat is going instead.

 If you’re using a traditional thermostat: